BillRaymond/agile-in-action-minima/_posts/2023-04-04-empowering-your-workforce-as-citizen-developers.md

 **Phil Simon:** So these tools can actually make our lives a lot easier.
 We just have to give them a shot.

-**Bill Raymond:** Yeah, that's a great way to wrap up the podcast.
-Phil Simon, it's been great having you on this conversation today.
-I really appreciate your introducing us to this concept of low-code, no-code and the citizen developer.
+**Bill Raymond:** I really appreciate your introducing us to this concept of low-code, no-code and the citizen developer.
 If anyone that's listening to the podcast wants to reach out to you, how might they do that?

 **Phil Simon:** Pretty easy philsimon.com.

-**Bill Raymond:** All right, cool.
-And on there I will make sure that on the Agileinaction.com website that philsimon.com link will be provided.
-And if you're in an app just scroll down to the show notes and you'll see it right there and you can reach out to Phil.

-**Bill Raymond:** Phil, thank you so much for your time today.
+**Bill Raymond:** Thank you for your time today.

 **Phil Simon:** Thank you, Bill.
 I enjoyed it.